lingxin-alan-ma/GoOutside-frontend/README.md

 ### Team member contribution:
 * Everyone contributed equally amount.
-* In addition to contributions made on last iter, everyone is involved in overal debugging.
+* In addition to contributions made on last iter, everyone is engaged in overall debugging.
 * Each team member's concentrations are as follows:
-  * Cuiqi focuses on ...
+  * Cuiqi focused on implementing activity editing, designing component showing coordinate array and image status, and Implementing getting coordinate and deleting images.
-  * Lingxin focuses on ...
+  * Lingxin focused on implementing slideshow and maps with location display in activity page, displaying star rating on each activity, website layout with overall styling, and updating readme.
-  * Xiao focuses on ...
+  * Xiao focused on implementing "My activities" page, including display of activities and delete activity function.
+Added getActivityByUserId and updateRating function in backend.

 ## Current Screenshots
 ### Front page